-- 5. Mount shaft securely in a vise by clamping on the clevis of the shaft.
-Use of a vise with soft jaws is recommended. - 6.
-Remove lock nut and piston from the shaft.
-Slide head off the shaft. - 7.
+- 6. Mount shaft securely in a vise by clamping on the clevis of the shaft.
+Remove lock nut and then slide piston and head off the shaft.
+For front deck lift cylinder, remove internal collar from shaft. - 7.
 Remove and discard all seals and O-rings from the piston and the head.

-Use eye protection such as goggles when using compressed air to dry cylinder components.
+A A Use eye protection such as goggles when using compressed air to dry cylinder components.

 - 8. Wash cylinder parts in clean solvent.
 Dry parts with compressed air.
 Do not wipe parts dry with paper towels or cloth.
-Lint in a hydraulic system will cause damage. - Carefully inspect internal surface of barrel for damage (deep scratches, out-of-round, etc.).
+Lint in a hydraulic system will - cause damage.
+9. Carefully inspect internal surface of barrel for damage (deep scratches, out-of-round, etc.).
 Inspect shaft and piston for evidence of excessive scoring, pitting or wear.
 Replace lift cylinder if internal components are found to be worn or damaged.